thordnel/nonlineartimeline/README.md

 * **MultiTimeline**: A high-density grid grouped by year and day.
 * **List**: A traditional table view with advanced controls.

+This page works offline (simply open index.html) without cloud sync, or it can be hosted on a local or remote server.
+To enable cloud synchronization, you must set up Firebase Storage.
+Configuration settings are found within the index file.

 Data is stored in browser localStorage so your timeline persists between sessions.

 Live demo: [https://thordnel.github.io/nonlineartimeline/](https://thordnel.github.io/nonlineartimeline/)